Azure-Samples/azure-search-javascript-samples/quickstart/v11/README.md

 Demonstrates using JavaScript and the [Azure SDK for JavaScript/TypeScript](https://docs.microsoft.com/javascript/api/overview/azure/search-documents-readme?view=azure-node-latest) to create an Azure Cognitive Search index, load it with documents, and execute a few queries.
 The index is modeled on a subset of the Hotels dataset, reduced for readability and comprehension.
 Index definition and documents are included in the code.

-This Node.js console application is featured in [Node.js Quickstart: Create, load, and query indexes using Azure Cognitive Search REST APIs](https://docs.microsoft.com/azure/search/search-get-started-nodejs).
+This Node.js console application is featured in [Quickstart: Create an Azure Cognitive Search index using the JavaScript SDK](https://docs.microsoft.com/azure/search/search-get-started-javascript).
 When you run the program, a console window emits output messages for each step: deleting and then re-creating a hotels-quickstart index, loading documents, running queries.
 This sample uses the [Azure SDK for JavaScript/TypeScript](https://docs.microsoft.com/javascript/api/overview/azure/search-documents-readme?view=azure-node-latest) and runs on a search service using connection information that you provide.

 ## Contents